lyokha/nginx-haskell-module/README.md

-- *haskell_var_compensate_uri_changes ``<list>``* &mdash; Makes variables in the *``<list>``* compensate decrement of nginx internal *uri* counter on every internal redirection thus making it possible to enjoy unlimited redirection loops.
+- *haskell_var_compensate_uri_changes ``<list>``* &mdash; Makes variables in the *``<list>``* compensate decrement of nginx internal *uri* counter on every internal redirection, thus making it possible to enjoy unlimited redirection loops.
 Accepts only variables defined with directive *haskell_run*.

 The two directives above make internal redirections with *error_page*